Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 (`EntropyTier = consensus_fallback`, `EntropyCount = 0`) — it is
 user-influenceable via transaction submission and must never be presented under validator-entropy semantics.
-Export has no equivalent fallback value: without quorum-aligned verified export signatures, the export must not be treated as complete and must retry or expire under transaction rules.
+Export has no equivalent fallback value: without quorum-aligned verified export signatures, the admitted latch remains pending until a later witness or publication expiry.
+The source transaction does not retry.

 The fallback/non-fallback decision is itself ledger-defining.
 A local node may diagnose that progress looks unlikely from its current peer view, but it must